 - Slow down your driving and avoid frequent and rapid acceleration. - If safe to do so, modulate the accelerator pedal instead of using the brake pedal when gradually slowing down.
-Whenever Model X is moving and you are not pressing the accelerator pedal, regenerative braking slows down Model X and feeds surplus energy back to the Battery (see Regenerative Braking on page 69). - Keep tires at the recommended inflation pressures (see Tire Care and Maintenance on page 170). - Lighten your load by removing any unnecessary cargo. - · Fully raise all windows. - Limit the use of resources such as heating, daytime running lights, and air conditioning.
-Using seat heaters to keep warm is more efficient than heating the cabin.
-To automatically limit the amount of power that the climate control system uses to maintain the temperature of the Battery and the cabin area, touch Controls > Driving > Range Mode.
+Whenever Model X is moving and you are not pressing the accelerator pedal, regenerative braking slows down Model X and feeds surplus energy back to the Battery (see Regenerative Braking on page 77). - Set Stopping Mode to HOLD to gain the benefit of regenerative braking at low driving speeds (see Stopping Mode on page 77). - Keep tires at the recommended inflation pressures (see Tire Care and Maintenance on page 194). - Lighten your load by removing any unnecessary cargo. - Fully raise all windows. - Limit the use of resources such as heating, lights, and air conditioning.
+Using seat heaters to keep warm is more efficient than heating the cabin. - Turn on Range Mode (touch Controls > Driving > Range Mode).
+Range Mode automatically limits the amount of power that the climate control system uses to maintain the temperature the cabin area and limits the amount of energy being used to heat or cool the Battery.
+In addition, Range Mode turns off signature lights (only in market regions where daytime running lights are not required).